Chevindu/tegola-docs/README.md

 We bring our services under three main categories:

-1. Design and Remodeling
+1. Start Building
-2. Home Improvement
+2. Make Improvements
-3. Home Services
+3. Keep Maintaining

-Design and Remodeling category includes all the services you will need to design and construct a new building.
+Start Building category includes all the services you will need to design and construct a new building.

-Home Improvement section includes services which will help you to improve your home, office, restaurant or any other place.
+Make Improvements section includes services which will help you to improve your home, office, restaurant or any other place.

-Home Services category includes services provided by individuals such as carpenters, masons, technicians etc.
+Keep Maintaining category includes services provided by individuals such as carpenters, masons, technicians etc.